lbressler13/trick-calculator/README.md

 See [here](https://developer.android.com/studio/build/build-variants) for information about configuring build variants in an Android app.

 ### Dependencies
-This app has a dependency on an [exact-fraction](https://github.com/lbressler13/exact-numbers) package.
+This app has a dependency on the [exact-fraction](https://github.com/lbressler13/exact-numbers) package.
 This package must be built and placed in a local **libs** folder in order for a gradle build to succeed.

 ## Testing